DevMjee/hanafuda-koi-koi/README.md

 # hanafuda-koi-koi
 A simulation of the koi koi card game in Python.
+Used different python files to enact separation of concerns.

 Must Have Requirements:
 * Build Class Objects for the hanafuda cards, including inheritance e.g. for cards in the same month.